-Implementing a new ERP system is a complex process, and it’s easy to get so focused on getting everything working in the backend that you neglect thinking about what it’ll look like when it’s time to go live.
+Progressing through a new ERP implementation is a complex process, and it’s easy to get so focused on getting everything working in the backend that you neglect thinking about what it’ll look like when it’s time to go live.
 What essential features do you need on day one?
 What bugs are intolerable from the start and should be totally nailed during Q/A testing?
 Which devices and interfaces must you support to get users on board?
 What technology and training investments will be needed to ensure a stable rollout?
 What critical success factors do you need to meet right away?

 Performing critical analysis of the go-live process and coming to terms with what you’ll need is absolutely essential.
 Avoiding this step can be catastrophic as the first impression of a new ERP system is often what sticks with users.
 If you mess up the roll-out, it may not matter if the system is great; users may give up on it before you can get them engaged.
 As the saying goes, “you don’t get a second chance to make a great first impression.”
 You pay a steep price when you come out of the gate already limping along.

 These are a lot of problems to avoid, but they all fall under a central theme: Be practical in how you plan the ERP project and avoid letting the excitement of innovation carry you away.
 A new technology suite can be transformative, but if you get so distracted by the possible results that you neglect the process, then you may find those goals are ultimately a pipe dream.
 As we said before, amazing technology is a critical driver of productivity, but getting it right also requires people and processes working in tandem with that amazing tech.
 When projects flame out, it’s because one part of the “change pyramid” has been neglected.
 Often, that neglected part is people, who always have the ability to undermine even the most-amazing technology by simply refusing to adopt it.
 Bring your people and processes along too.